ndicupp/ALXprodev-advanced_git/README.md

 If on Windows (PowerShell):
 New-Item README.md

-Add and commit the README
 git add README.md
 git commit -m "Add empty README.md"

-Push the changes
 git push origin develop

 What you should have at the end